 What are investors/financiers looking for in cybersecurity startups in 2023?

 Some of the major factors venture investors are looking for in startups are uniform across the board for any technology vertical.
 However, some factors are unique in 2023, namely due to the pandemic.

 Scalability will always be one of the most significant factors for those looking to invest in a successful startup.
 When there are growth opportunities, startups should be ready to capitalize on them immediately.

 Investors are also looking for startups that can continue to improve their products without the need for substantial capital investment.
 Lean research shows efficiency, even with limited resources.
 This will also allow investors to watch the product and business model evolve before investing even more capital.

 Another factor investors have always looked for is an air-tight business plan.
 They want assurance before investing that everything that has been told to them is real and authentic.
 Investors also want to see financial reports and projections of revenue growth backed up by market analysis.

 Note- As per research in the US, investors are interested in investing in those startups whose products solve the customers’ problems.

 Remote work is and will continue to be for the foreseeable future, a top-of-mind factor for venture capitalists.
 Even though vaccines are starting to be administered, a largely remote workforce is likely here to stay.

 Startups that can immediately impact the remote worker ecosystem will garner a lot of attention.
 Specifically, startups with SaaS (software-as-a-service), those that provide automation, and products that include endpoint protection will fall into this category.

-How Covid-19 impacted cybersecurity?
+How has the Pandemic impacted cybersecurity?